anoma/nspec/docs/tutorial/md/links.md

-Wikilinks offer a simple method for citing and referencing other pages in the documentation without lengthy URLs. **Wikilinks are the preferred method for linking to other pages** in the documentation, so plese use them whenever possible.
+Wikilinks offer a simple method for citing and referencing other pages in the documentation without lengthy URLs. **Wikilinks are the preferred method for linking to other pages** in the documentation, so please use them whenever possible.

 ```